Shinleon/computationTree/README.md

 4. function like variables, so that one can declare a variable as "f(x)" and eventually introduce a derivative/integral like computation.

-5. graphing. requiring some sort of pop up image output.
+5. graphing. requiring some sort of pop-up image output.

 6. sin, cos, cosh, tan, ... other trig functions.